 Who can apply

-All partners must be identified within the application form with a named contact provided that will be able to confirm commitment to the provision.
+All individual solicitors must be identified within the application form.
+A named contact in the law firm must also be provided who will be able to confirm the firm’s commitment to supporting individual professionals registering for the service.

-Only applications that meet the eligibility criteria will be assessed for potential funding.
+Only applications that meet the eligibility criteria will be assessed for inclusion on the ChIRPs register.